Q) What is POLAR BOREALIS Magazine?

 Q) How long do you take to respond to submissions?

-I usually acknowledge receipt within 24 hours and a decision within a week.
+I usually acknowledge receipt within 24 hours and a decision within a week of the close of the submission period.

 Q) Do you ask for changes or rewrites?